grenaud/gargammel/README.md

 How can I specify the size distribution?
 -------------------------------------------------------------------------------------

 Ancient DNA molecules tend to be fragmented and can be very short but tend to have a specific shape.
-Both for the wrapper script (gargammel.pl) and the fragment simulation program (fragSim), there are are 4 ways to specifiy the :
+Both for the wrapper script (gargammel.pl) and the fragment simulation program (fragSim), there are are 4 ways to specify the :

 1) Specify a fixed length using -l
 ------------